travellingprog/decodeServer/docs/api_reference.md

 This project was developed as part of the AutoScout app, our team's entry in the [CODE hackathon](https://www.canadianopendataexperience.com/).
 As such, it is provided 'as is'.

+You can read this documentation in the [GitHub repo](https://github.com/travellingprog/decodeServer/blob/master/docs/api_reference.md) (recommended) or at [http://api.getautoscout.com](http://api.getautoscout.com).

 The data behind this API is retrieved from the **Fuel Consumption Ratings** datasets published by Natural Resources Canada.
 These are published at the following web address:
 [http://data.gc.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64](http://data.gc.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64)